This post is an intro to essential Minmatar lore for people who want to play Minmatar characters or just to know more about their chosen faction.

 As a result, the Republic underwent a change in structure and government over the next couple of years.
 Maleatu Shakor was elected prime minister in an election where he was the sole candidate, and with general support he proceeded to reform the government to what was (at least perceived as) more traditionally Minmatar.

 In these reforms, the power of the Republic Parliament has been greatly reduced, it becoming a sort of “lower house” to the “upper house” of the Tribal Council of the Chiefs.
 Tribes have gained even more independence in handling their own matters than they previously had.
 Peace has been made with the Thukker and they, as well as Nefantar and Starkmanir, now sit on the Tribal Council.
-Maleatu Shakor was named ‘Sanmatar’, a position he has held since (a Tribal Assembly names a new one every two years), a de facto head of state and mediator without a vote of his own for the Tribal Council.
+Maleatu Shakor was named ‘Sanmatar’, a position he has held since (a Tribal Assembly names a new one every two years, in the end of odd-numbered years), a de facto head of state and mediator without a vote of his own for the Tribal Council.
 [ES]

 There is, unfortunately, very little official information on the actually current state of affairs.
 In the description of Pator, it is mentioned that there “is unprecedented growth in the tourism, heritage, culture, and governance fields” but that “other industries have suffered major disruptions”, with "mining industry alone “figured to have lost millions in held-up mining rights, as the government tries to process tribal land claims.”